ssp21/ssp21-spec/ssp21.md

 * **HKDF_SHA256** - Use HKDF where the HMAC is HMAC-SHA256

-##### Session Mode
+##### Session Security Mode

-The *Session Mode* enumeration specifies the complete set of algorithms used to secure the session.
+The *Session Mode* enumeration specifies the complete set of algorithms used to authenticate (and optionally encrypt) the session.

 ```
-enum SessionMode {
+enum SessionSecurityMode {
     HMAC-SHA256-16 : 0
 }
 ```